NordNik/YaTube/README.md

 This project is made by [Dr. Nikolai Orlov](t.me/Nikolai_Orlov) as a simple pet-project.
 The aim was to inhale a bit of life in my theoretical Django knowledge and, in this way, to get practice in backend development.

-The project is a simple blog platform to share your thoughts and in reverse to read interesting and valuable for your life authors.
+The project is a simple blog platform to share your thoughts and, in reverse, to read interesting and valuable for your life authors.

 # Getting started
 The project was made using Django 2.2.16 and Python 3.7.
 Other necessary packajes are noticed in requirements.txt.